bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``aligner`` Aligner to use: [bwa, bowtie, bowtie2, mosaik, novoalign, false]
+-  ``bam_clean`` Clean an input BAM when skipping alignment step.
+This handles adding read groups, sorting to a reference genome and filtering problem records that cause problems with GATK.
+Set to ``picard`` to do Picard/GATK based cleaning.
 -  ``bam_sort`` Allow sorting of input BAMs when skipping alignment step (``aligner`` set to false).
 Options are coordinate or queryname.
 For additional processing through standard pipelines